jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-08 00    Review by Brother Plan/2009-08 Review by Brother, Small Plan.md

 - Check accessibility of material
 - Get an opinion about the material

-*The review used to have notes about topics not in scope of the Circle Language Spec.
+*The review used to have notes about topics not in scope of the Encircle Language Spec.
 Notes about that were moved to another document.*

 What Do I Expect?